 Third Generation, Gen 3, Gen III, ECWCS was a substantial change from the prior two generations, featuring 7 new layers of insulation.
 Three of these new layers are Polartec fabrics; two layers of Polartec Power Dry® and a layer of Polartec Thermal Pro High Loft®.
 With these changes brought additional expense to the system as a whole, specifically to the lighter weight, higher cost Polartec base layers.

-These new Gen 3 Polartec base layers do preform their function better within the confines of the system for which they were designed to operate.
+These new Gen 3 Polartec base layers do preform their function better within the confines of the system for which they were designed.
 Do they perform equally as well outside of the ECWCS?
 We think they do not.
-The original Gen 1 polypropylene thermal underwear is in our opinion the best performing and most comfortable product to be worn for everyday use as thermal underwear outside the confines of a miliary survival system.
+The original Gen 1 polypropylene thermal underwear is in our opinion the best performing and most comfortable product to be worn for everyday use as thermal underwear outside the confines of a military survival system.
 Many of our armed service men and women still prefer Gen 1 polypropylene and many military procurement specialist purchase our product to serve this demand.